-This procedure requires two people and was designed to allow the users to apply FC in the chamber at the observatories.
-It can be used on optics outside the chamber as well, however the procedure explained in Section 5 is easier, faster and only requires one person.
+This procedure requires at least two people and was designed to allow the users to apply FC in the chamber at the observatories.
+It can be used on optics outside the chamber as well, however the horizontal application explained in Section 5 is easier, faster and only requires one person.

-- 1. Both people put on gloves (LIGO approved kind for cleanroom use, see Materials item #3) - 2.
-Pour some First Contact(Materials item #1) into a small beaker.(Fig.1)
+1. Both people put on gloves (LIGO approved kind for cleanroom use, see Materials item #3)